vendelieu/telegram-bot/README.md

   exception handling
 - [Ktor-webhook](https://github.com/vendelieu/telegram-bot_template/tree/ktor-webhook) - An example of using webhook
   with Ktor
-- [Poll](https://github.com/vendelieu/telegram-bot_template/tree/poll) - An example of how to build a questionaire bot.
+- [Poll](https://github.com/vendelieu/telegram-bot_template/tree/poll) - An example of how to build a questionnaire bot.
 - [Spring Boot usage](https://github.com/vendelieu/telegram-bot_template/tree/spring-bot) - An example of using the bot organically in the Spring ecosystem, using its built-in DI.
 - [Heroku ready example](https://github.com/vendelieu/telegram-bot_template/tree/heroku) - An example of a bot working